mushfoo/puka/docs/legal/privacy-policy.md

 ---

-**Summary:** Puka Reading Tracker prioritizes your privacy by keeping most data on your device, using privacy-focused analytics, and giving you complete control over your information.
-We only collect what's necessary to provide the service, and you can opt out of any optional features at any time.
+**Summary:** Puka Reading Tracker prioritizes your privacy by keeping most data on your device and giving you complete control over your information.
+We only collect what's necessary to provide the service.